-5.1 Function button on the heater
+5.1 Function service/reset button on the heater

-On the control panel on the heater there is a function button.
-This button has several functions:
+On the left side of the control box there is a external service/reset button situated.
+This service/reset button has several functions:

-When the button is pushed for 5 seconds (b in the display) the heater will start to burn.
+When the button is pushed for 5 seconds (b the display) the heater will start to burn.
 When the button is pushed again for 2 seconds the heater will stop.
 The heater will remain in the burn mode for maximal 24 hour.
 Every hour the heater will perform a safety shutdown and will automatically restart.

-When the button is pushed for 7 seconds (F in the display) the heater will start to ventilate (without burning).
-The heater will stop to ventilate when the button is pushed again for 2 seconds.
+When the button is pushed for 7 seconds (F the display) the heater will start to ventilate (without burning).
+The heater will stop to ventilate when the button is pushed again for seconds.